Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Perturbation ensembles

 \subsection{Small parameter}

 A general feature of all the subsequent calculations is that they amount to approximations in which the quantity

 plays the role of a small parameter, i.e., we always assume that $s\ll 1$.
+Here $u(n)$ is given by (\mref{8}), i.e.,

-Our first remark is that the small parameter $\delta:=\lvsp/\Gamma$, which was introduced in the main paper below Eq.~(\mref{150}), is almost, but not exactly identical to $s$.
-Namely, we will find later that for the specific $V$ ensembles considered in Sec.~\mref{sec:MainResults}, the two small parameters are related via
+Our first remark is that the small parameter $\delta$ from~\eqref{eq:delta} [see also below~(\mref{11})], which measures the inverse full width at half maximum of $u(n)$ in the weak-perturbation limit, is almost, but not exactly identical to $s$.
+To be precise, we will find in Sec.~\ref{sec:OverlapsFromSupersymmetry:2ndMoment} that the two small parameters are related via

 Our second remark is that in most cases $u(n)$ is found to assume its maximum at $n=0$ and hence $s=u(0)$.
 However, exceptions with $s\not=u(0)$ are still possible, as exemplified in Fig. 1 of Ref. \cite{fyo96}.